 LYNN CHAPPY ARTS EDUCATION WING

-The Lynn Chappy Arts Education Wing was created specifically to showcase the work of students, educators, and education-based organizations.
+The Lynn Chappy Arts Education Wing was created specifically to showcase the work of students, educators, or Wisconsin based community artist organizations.
 The purpose of this gallery is to show the process and discovery that is at the core of art-making.
+The Education Wing is located down the hallway to the right of the entrance.
+See below for details on the most recent exhibit.
+There will be limited access to the hallway during performances.

 Gallery Hours: Monday - Friday | 9:00 am - 5:00 pm